whitfin/cachex/docs/features/cache-warming/reactive-warming.md

 end
 ```

+Also note that if your cache has a defined default TTL, it will be applied to fallback values automatically.

 ## Use Cases

 Fallbacks allow you to build very simple bindings using a cache in order to reduce overhead on your backing systems.
-A very common use case is to use a cachex instance with fallbacks to a remote system to lower the jumps across network.
+A very common use case is to use a `Cachex` instance with fallbacks to a remote system to lower the jumps across network.
 With effective use of expirations and fallbacks, you can ensure that your application doesn't receive stale data and yet minimizes network overhead and the number of remote operations.

 The snippet below demonstrates an application using a cache to read from a remote database **at most** every 5 minutes, and retrieves the cached value from local memory in the meantime: